defenseunicorns/delivery-aws-iac/CONTRIBUTING.md

 make run-pre-commit-hooks
 ```
 > NOTE: Sometimes file ownership of stuff in the `.cache` folder can get messed up.
 You can optionally add the `fix-cache-permissions` target to the above command to fix that.
 It is idempotent so it is safe to run it every time.

+### Backlog Management

+- We use [GitHub Issues](https://github.com/defenseunicorns/iac/issues) to manage our backlog.
+- Issues need to meet our Definition of Ready (see below).
+If it does not meet the Definition of Ready, we may close it and ask the requester to re-open it once it does.

+#### Definition of Ready for a Backlog Item

+To meet the Definition of Ready the issue needs to answer the following questions:
+- Who is requesting it?
+- What is being requested?
+- Why is it needed?
+- What is the impact?
+What will happen if the request is not fulfilled?
+- How do we know that we are done?

+This can take various forms, and we don't care which form the issue takes as long as it answers the questions above.